juliareinhart/UniversityEnrollmentSoftware/README.md

 ```
 **3.Run the program:**

--Open in your preferred IDE
+- Open in your preferred IDE

--Run Main.java from the src/ directory
+- Run Main.java from the src/ directory

--Use the GUI to view, add, and manage university records
+- Use the GUI to view, add, and manage university records

 **📄 SQL Script**
 All table creation statements and stored procedures are in: